 Welcome!
 Please scroll down for latest post below my bio, and feel free to browse through the site’s pages which feature book reviews, samples of fiction and miscellany.

-The poet’s work has appeared in literary journals since ’69; to date she has had five collections published.
+.The poet’s work has appeared in literary journals since ’69.
 Early mentors include Robert Bly, Canadian poet Tom Wayman, former Colorado Poet Laureate Mary Crow, master poet Bill Tremblay, Pulitzer Prize winner Maxine Kumin, memoirist Patricia Hampl, and other luminaries of her generation.

-An expanded chapbook from Finishing Line Press, Blackbirds Dance in the Empire of Love, appeared in 2013, receiving high praise by her contemporaries and a lauding letter from Mr. Bly.
+An expanded chapbook from Finishing Line Press, Blackbirds Dance in the Empire of Love, appeared in 2013, receiving high praise from her contemporaries and a lauding letter from Mr. Bly.
 Copies of this book are available from Finishing Line; signed copies are available from the poet via email@example.com.

 Roots, Travel and Passions